SAJIB3489/my-portfolio-website/README.md

 ## About

 Before creating this portfolio website, I used it to showcase my profile.
-However, I have now started using Quartz.
+However, I have now started using **Quartz**.
 You can learn more about me [here](https://pramanic.fi/).

 ## Contact